cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 ![](/images/SelectorFilters.png)

 If an admin clicks <span class="notranslate">_Use PHP selector_</span> in the <span class="notranslate">_Action_</span> table, the PHP version for a domain in MultiPHP Selector is changed to the system default version and <span class="notranslate">`php-fpm`</span> is disabled.
-Users' websites will use the version set in CloudLinux PHP Selector (user interface).
+Users' websites will use the version set in CloudLinux OS Shared PHP Selector (user interface).
 Group operation also can be used.

 ![](/images/UsePHPSelector.png)